Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### Free
 > Deletes the object from memory.
-Pre-existing references to the object become invalid, and any attempt to access them will result in a run-time error.
+Pre-existing references to the object become invalid, and any attempt to access them will result in a runtime error.
 Checking the references with @GlobalScope.is_instance_valid will return .
+This is equivalent to the memdelete function in GDExtension C++.
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">